leixinma/MeshODENet/README.md

 # MeshODENet: Neural ODE-based Graph Neural Network for Mesh Simulation

-A physics-based mesh simulation framework combining Graph Neural Networks with Neural ODEs for deformation modeling.
+The paper is published in Journal of Applied Mechanics https://doi.org/10.1115/1.4071488 A physics-based mesh simulation framework combining Graph Neural Networks with Neural ODEs for deformation modeling.
 We acknowledge the funding support from USDA Award No. 2024-67021-42526 and ABRC grant RFGA2024-022-013